Amir7RN/RaspberryPi-EtherCAT-Slave/IMUDATA_SPI_EtherCatSlave/Readme.md

 }
 ```

+## Sending SPI Transferred Data to LAN 9252 Memory

-send SPI transferred data to the allocated memory of LAN 9252, can be tracked in xml file in the master PC:
+This section explains how to send data transferred via SPI to the allocated memory of the LAN 9252 device.
+This data can be monitored and tracked in the gb_lan.xml file on the master PC.

 ```
 int Received_data[9];